-- D.2.e.i Physical medicine interventions are the mainstay of treatment and may include thermal treatment, ultrasound, TENS, manual therapy, and passive and active range-of-motion exercises; as the patient progresses, strengthening exercises should be included in the exercise regimen. - D.2.e.ii Medications, such as NSAIDs and analgesics, may be helpful; narcotics are indicated only for post-manipulation or post-operative cases. - D.2.e.iii Occasionally, subacromial bursa and/or glenohumeral steroid injections can decrease inflammation and allow the therapist to increase functional exercise and range of motion.
+D.2.e.i Physical medicine interventions are the mainstay of treatment and may include thermal treatment, ultrasound, TENS, manual therapy, and passive and active range-of-motion exercises; as the patient progresses, strengthening exercises should be included in the exercise regimen.

+D.2.e.ii Medications, such as NSAIDs and analgesics, may be helpful; narcotics are indicated only for post-manipulation or post- operative cases.

+D.2.e.iii Subacromial or Intra-articular space injection with steroids

+Recommended: in select patients as clinically indicated.

+Indications: Occasionally, subacromial bursa and/or glenohumeral and/or intra-articular space steroid injections can decrease inflammation and allow the therapist to increase functional exercise and range of motion.
 Subacromial space injection with steroids may be useful if the patient responded positively to a diagnostic injection of an anesthetic.
-Steroid injections directly into the tendons are not recommended. - Frequency: Not more than 2-3 times annually.
-Usually 1 or 2 injections adequate.
-A minimum of 3 weeks interval between injections is recommended. - Time to produce effect: Immediate with local anesthetic, or within 3 days with corticosteroids. - Maximum duration: Limited to 3 injections annually to the same site.
+Steroid injections directly into the tendons are not recommended.

+Frequency: Usually one or two injections are adequate.
+A minimum of three weeks interval between injections is recommended.
+Time to produce effect: Immediate with local anesthetic, or within three days with corticosteroids.
+Maximum duration: Limited to no more than three injections annually to the same site.

+D.2.e.iv Distension Arthrography or "Brisement"

-- D.2.e.iv In cases that are refractory to conservative therapy lasting at least 3-6 months and where range of motion remains significantly restricted (abduction less than 90°), the following more aggressive treatment may be considered: - D.2.e.iv.a Distension arthrography or "brisement" in which saline, an anesthetic and usually a steroid are forcefully injected into the shoulder joint causing disruption of the capsule.
-Early and aggressive physical medicine to maintain range of motion and restore strength and function should follow distension arthrography or manipulation under anesthesia (MUA); return to work with restrictions should be expected within one week of the procedure; return to full duty is expected within 4-6 weeks. - D.2.e.v Manipulation: Manipulative treatment (not therapy) is defined as the therapeutic application of manually guided forces by a physician to improve physiologic function and support homeostasis that has been altered by the injury or occupational disease, and has associated clinical significance. - Time to produce effect for shoulder treatment: 1-6 treatments. - Frequency: Up to 2-3 times a week for 8-12 weeks, as indicated by the severity of involvement and the desired effect, then up to 2 treatments per week for the next 4 weeks. - Optimum duration: 8-12 weeks. - Maximum duration: 3 months.
-Extended durations of care beyond what is considered "maximum" may be necessary in cases of intractable adhesions, or when resumed after intraarticular injection, arthrogram or manipulation under anesthesia (performed by a qualified surgeon).
+Indications: In cases that are refractory to conservative therapy lasting at least three to six months and where range of motion remains significantly restricted (abduction less than 90), distension arthrography or "brisement" in which saline, an anesthetic and usually a steroid are forcefully injected into the shoulder joint causing disruption of the capsule may be considered.

-D.2.f Operative Procedures (Adhesive Capsulitis/Frozen Shoulder)
+Early and aggressive physical medicine to maintain range of motion and restore strength and function should follow distension arthrography or manipulation under anesthesia (MUA); return to work with restrictions should be expected within one week of the procedure; return to full duty is expected within four to six weeks.

+D.2.e.v Manipulation

+Manipulative treatment (not therapy) is defined as the therapeutic application of manually guided forces by a physician to improve physiologic function and support homeostasis that has been altered by the injury or occupational disease and has associated clinical significance.

+Recommended: in select patients as clinically indicated.

+Frequency: Up to two to three times a week for eight to 12 weeks, as indicated by the severity of involvement and the desired effect, then up to 2 treatments per week for the next four weeks.

+Optimum duration: Eight to 12 weeks.

+Maximum duration: Three months.
+Extended durations of care beyond what is considered "maximum" may be necessary in cases of intractable adhesions, or when resumed after intra- articular injection, arthrogram or manipulation under anesthesia (performed by a qualified surgeon).

+Time to produce effect: for shoulder treatment: one to six treatments.

+D.2.f.i Manipulation Under General Anesthesia (MUA)

-For cases failing conservative therapy of at least 3-6 months duration and which are significantly limited in range of motion (abduction less than 90°), the following operative procedure may be considered:
+Indications: For cases failing conservative therapy of at least 3-6 months duration and which are significantly limited in range of motion (abduction less than 90).

-D.2.f.i Manipulation Under General Anesthesia (MUA) is indicated in cases of intractable restriction, and may be performed by a duly qualified surgeon.
+Manipulation Under General Anesthesia (MUA) may be indicated in cases of intractable restriction and may be performed by a duly qualified physician and surgeon.
 It may be done in combination with steroid injection or distension arthrography.